-During the last decade, ride-on-demand (RoD) service such as Uber and Didi first emerged as a new and disruptive mode of transport compared with traditional taxi service, and has gained increasing popularity since then.
+D URING the last decade, Ride-on-Demand (RoD) services, such as Uber and Didi, first emerged as a new and disruptive mode of transport compared with traditional taxi service and have gained increasing popularity since then.
 RoD service is beneficial for passengers and drivers.
-For passengers, it is more convenient to request for service through smart phones, and the price is more affordable; for drivers, in many cities it is not required to apply for licenses or medallions before driving, and working schedules are more flexible.
+For passengers, it is more convenient to request for service through smart phones, and the price is more affordable; for drivers, in many cities, it is not required to apply for licenses or medallions before driving, and working schedules are more flexible.